BI’s Article search uses Boolean search capabilities. If you are not familiar with these principles, here are some quick tips.

 To search for a combination of terms, use quotations and the & symbol.
 For example, “hurricane” & “loss”.

-Aon President and CEO Greg Case said the move, which must be approved by shareholders, is another step in the firm's strategic plan to grow Aon as a global platform.
+Aon announced the move, which must be approved by shareholders, last week.
+Aon President and CEO Greg Case said it is another step in the firm's strategic plan to grow Aon as a global platform.
 In particular, London will help Aon grow its business in emerging markets, he said.

 “This is not just about London.
 It's about accessing the global community and markets around the world,” Mr. Case said.